yadav-aman/CSD-project/ReadMe.txt

 1. Our program can read data from CSV file and can create the required data structure in the computer’s memory.
 2. Our program makes sure that no one can vote twice.
 3. Searching of user’s data can be done in O(log N) time.
+4. At no point during the execution of the program, do we keep record of who voted for whom to maintain voter anonymity.

 Data structures used -
 We have used the linked list data structure to store the data of political parties, and as we know that the numbers